Sreedev/data-engineering-projects/project2/README.md

 group by (f.title, month, ci.city)
 order by f.title, month,ci.city, revenue desc;
 ```
-**The above query took 311 milliseconds to execute.**
+**The above query took 495 milliseconds to execute.**
-**Comparing to previous query below query only took 255 milliseconds to execute.
-And that why datawarehouses are important**
+**Comparing to above query below query only took 290 milliseconds to execute that uses fact table.
+And thats why datawarehouses are important**
 ```
 SELECT dimmovie.title, dimdate.month, dimcustomer.city,sum(sales_amount) as revenue
 FROM factsales